Community Life and Worship Program Requirements and Instructions

 Under special circumstances, or in extreme cases, a student may apply for a CLW Waiver.
-CLW Waivers may be provided to students who cannot attend CLW events and who complete the appropriate request form.
+CLW Waivers may be provided to students who cannot attend CLW events and who complete the appropriate request form (www.cn.edu/clw, or Campus Ministries House, 2214 Branner Avenue, adjacent to the Maddox Student Activities Center) and submit to the Campus Ministries Office within three weeks of the first day of classes.
 CLW waivers will normally be given to students who have conflicts resulting from curricular demands such as student teaching and nursing clinicals.
 Student work schedules will be considered, but do not guarantee a waiver of the CLW requirement.

 Students with extenuating circumstances must apply for a CLW Waiver each semester.
-The Waiver Request Form is located at the C-N website: www.cn.edu/campusministries or at the campus ministries Office (2214 Branner Avenue adjacent to Holt Field House).
-The application must be completed and returned to the campus ministries Office by the last day to drop classes at the beginning of the semester.
+The Waiver Request Form is located at the C-N website (www.cn.edu/clw , Waiver Request Form) or at the Campus Ministries Office.
+The application must be completed and returned to the Campus Ministries Office by the last day to drop classes at the beginning of the semester.
 The Director of Campus Ministries will render a decision regarding the waiver request and notify the student.

 Conduct and Dress

 Common courtesy and respect for others should be observed.
 Sleeping, studying, drinking and eating during events are not acceptable.
-Use of cell phones, laptops, and other electronic devices are prohibited.
+Use of cell phones, laptops, ear buds, and other electronic devices is prohibited.
 Students should not place their feet on the balcony railings or seats.
 Failure to comply may result in denial of CLW credit for the event.